Logiqx/gpx-ideas/docs/xmlschemas/tpx/1/0/README.md

 Software developers should validate their GPX files during the development / testing process.

-Validation methods are described in a technical [overview](../../../../gpx/README.md) of the GPX format.
+Validation methods are described on the GPX home at [www.topografix.com](https://www.topografix.com/gpx_validation.asp).